 Since you can’t stop time (probably?) and, except for some special circumstances, can’t get extra time, you'll need another solution to help you avoid running out of time.
 So what strategies can you use?
-I’ll discuss the top misconception students have about running low on time on SAT Critical Reading section and strategies to avoid running out of time.
+I’ll discuss the top misconception students have about running low on time on the SAT Reading section and strategies to avoid running out of time.

-How Long Is The SAT Critical Reading Section?
+How Long Is the SAT Reading Section?

 - Big Picture: Questions about the main point of the passage.

 - Detail/Little Picture: Questions about a specific line or lines in the passage.

 - Inference: Questions that ask you to interpret the meaning of line or two in a passage.